 - Create native content and acknowledge the differences between platforms.

 YouTube is the place where I see my team train, give interviews, score goals and do fun challenges, on Twitter I am closely following the news about the latest match and who is promoted to the first team, while Instagram brings me behind the scenes of the stadium they are playing at.
 You need to know what people expect to find on each platform and then deliver.

 - Keep up with the trends, or create better ones.

 A good brand is more than just a logo and colors that remind you of them.
-It’s the feeling you get when faced with a piece of content, a person you think of when seeing a photo, it’s about what the brand represents and what value it brings to you.
+It’s the feeling you get when faced with a piece of content, a person you think of when seeing a photo.

 Being a fan of the club is more than just what players are currently on the pitch, it’s about what the club represents and what values it has – the history that runs through it.

 I am loyal to a club, not the players.